 Self-oriented values stem from an individual who reﬂects the objectives and approaches they ﬁnd desirable in life.

-Religiosity: What roles do religion and secularism play in everyday consumer behav- ior?
+Religiosity: What roles do religion and secularism play in everyday consumer behavior?
 Thailand is a country that highly values religion and religious practices.
-During school holidays in Thailand, it is common for young students to be ordained as nov- ice monks for a short time and study ethics (Barrow, 2009).
+During school holidays in Thailand, it is common for young students to be ordained as novice monks for a short time and study ethics (Barrow, 2009).
 Contrast this with the school holidays in the US, where it is common for young students to attend camps for sporting activities or performing arts (Global Youth Village, 2014).
 Many religious practices can be observed in the preparation and consumption of food: Muslims

 Values